1. Where is the Student Section of the Budget and Finance Office located?

-9. Which is the best bank in Hungary/Austria?
+8. Which is the best bank in Austria/Hungary?
 Does CEU recommend any banks?

-CEU does not endorse or recommend the services of any banks either in Hungary or in Austria.
+CEU does not endorse or recommend the services of any banks either in Austria or in Hungary.

-10. What do I need to open a bank account in Hungary?
+9. What do I need to open a bank account?

-You need to visit the selected bank in person.
-Some of the banks allow non-Hungarian citizens to open a bank account by presenting a valid and original passport.
+In Austria you need to visit the selected bank in person or can open a bank account online.
+Some of the banks allow individuals to open a bank account by presenting a valid and original passport.
 Copy or the photo of your passport is not accepted.
 Other banks might require a valid residence permit too.
 If you are a non-EU citizen you will most probably need to present both your passport and residence permit in all banks.
-If you decide to open a bank account with special conditions offered to CEU students, you will also need to present your CEU student ID card.
+If you decide to open a bank account with special conditions offered to CEU students, you might need to present your CEU student ID card.
 The bank account opening process and requirements may vary depending on the bank.
 For more information, contact the bank you prefer.

-You need to visit the selected bank in person.
-Some of the banks allow individuals to open a bank account by presenting a valid and original passport.
+In Hungary you need to visit the selected bank in person.
+Some of the banks allow non-Hungarian citizens to open a bank account by presenting a valid and original passport.
 Copy or the photo of your passport is not accepted.
 Other banks might require a valid residence permit too.
 If you are a non-EU citizen you will most probably need to present both your passport and residence permit in all banks.
-If you decide to open a bank account with special conditions offered to CEU students, you might need to present your CEU student ID card.
+If you decide to open a bank account with special conditions offered to CEU students, you will also need to present your CEU student ID card.
 The bank account opening process and requirements may vary depending on the bank.
 For more information, contact the bank you prefer.

 ATM is the abbreviation for Automatic Teller Machine which allows you to withdraw cash and receive updated bank account balances.

-The ATM in the Nádor 9. building is owned and operated by CIB Bank.
-The bank is informed automatically in case of any mailfunctioning.
+The ATM in the Nádor 9. building in Budapest is owned and operated by CIB Bank.
+The bank is informed automatically in case of any malfunctioning.
 While the ATM’s normal operation resumes, you could use the following ATM’s nearby CEU’s campus: